testflows/TestFlows-Snapshots/README.md

 ## What are snapshots?

-Snapshots are specialized files designed to capture and store the initial state of the system under test.
+Snapshots are specialized files designed to capture and previously recorded output of the system under test.
-This allows you to identify any changes in the system's behavior during subsequent test runs.
+This allows you to identify any changes in the system's behavior during subsequent test runs (regression testing).
 The state is saved as key-value pairs in the following format:

 ```python
 key_name_of_the_entry = r"""value that represents the state of the system."""
 ```

 ### How snapshots work?

 When you execute your test program a snapshot file is generated if it doesn't exist.
 This file captures and stores the values representing the system's state at that moment.
 During subsequent test executions, the actual values from the system are compared against those stored in the snapshot file.
 If any discrepancies are found between the stored values and the actual output, an assertion error is raised.
-This error highlights that the expected output differs from the current state of the system, enabling you to detect regressions or unexpected changes effectively.
+This error highlights that the expected output differs from the recorded output of the system, enabling you to detect regressions or unexpected changes effectively.

-Here is an example of a snapshot file content:
+Here is a example of a snapshot file content:

 ```python
 greeting_message = r"""Hello, world!"""